 The authors are expected to return to the entry screen and log on with their username and password for the submission.
 Please use only English characters while determining your username and password.

 If you already registered into the journal park system and forget your password, you should click on the “Forgot My Password” button, and your username and password will be mailed to your e-mail in a short while.

 Adding Article This process consists of several different steps beginning with the loading of the article into the system.
 Browse button is used to reach the article file, under the Upload tab.
 After finding the article you may click to Choose File and the file will be attached.

-Submitted works are subject to preliminary examination by the journal editors in terms of form and content.
+Submitted works are subject to a preliminary examination by the journal editors in terms of form and content.
 Studies deemed appropriate for publication in the journal in terms of form and content after preliminary examination are sent to at least two referees.
 The journal has a blind review system.
 The names of the referees evaluating the article are not communicated to the authors and the author information is not shared with the referees.
 If one of the referees gives a positive opinion and a negative opinion, the study is sent to a third referee.
 Studies deemed appropriate by at least two referees are published in the journal.